 Though the sheer daring of these stunts is captivating on its own, maybe there's something bigger that explains these videos' viral factors— in a "One small step for man..." kind of way.
 The brazen adventurer who climbed Christ in Brazil, "It’s not about funny mugshots with scenic backdrops or daredevil stunts.
 It’s a way to mark the moment and say, I was here."

 With this in mind, these unbelievable moments certainly make statement on their own.
 Below, seven examples of insane stunts recorded either as selfies or through first person POV.
 Aspiring adrenaline junkies: keep it in the comments section.

 Wingsuit Pilot Soars Through Two Massive Buildings

-Yesterday, Chilean Sebastian Alvarez shot through two buildings with only a 39-foot gap between them in Reñaca, Chile.
+In June 2014, Chilean Sebastian Alvarez shot through two buildings with only a 39-foot gap between them in Reñaca, Chile.
 The camera angle switches from professional third-person POV angles provided by Barcroft TV, to cameras embedded in Alvarez's helmet.
 He pretty much looks like a human-sized flying squirrel as he coasts and safely lands in the street. [via Laughing Squid]

 Freedom Tower Base Jump

 As noted, the three Freedom Tower base jumpers were caught after filming their epic stunt, and subsequently released on a $3,500 bail.
 They asked for support in paying legal fees, but found it tough to find sympathizers after the act itself sparked fears of terrorism.